Everything Changes (Take That song): Music video

 The accompanying music video for the song, liberally based on Kylie Minogue's video for her single "Give Me Just a Little More Time" (shot in the same location, two years earlier, in sepia tone), shows the band in a jazz cafe performing the song with people in the cafe joining in.
 The video uses the 7-inch mix, which removes Williams' spoken intro from the album version that says "Girl, come over here, let me hold you for a little while and remember I'll always love you."
 The 7-inch mix also appears on their Greatest Hits album.
-"Everything Changes" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+"Everything Changes" was a Box Top on British music television channel The Box in May 1994.
+Same month, it received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.

 Track listings

 The B-side of the single features a studio version of a medley of songs by the Beatles, which the band performed live in concerts.
-The songs included, in order, are "I Want to Hold Your Hand", "A Hard Day's Night" and "She Loves You".
+The songs included are "I Want to Hold Your Hand", "A Hard Day's Night" and "She Loves You".